dotskapes/pyagents/README.md

     python -m pyagents <agent> <action>

+where,
-where current only action is "update"
+    action is "update"

+    agent = "flu", "pon", "healthmap"

-Testing
+Testing (in beta)
 =====
 We highly recommend nosetests for running the tests. i.e.